 Type a new search term or select a previously entered search term from the drop-down list located on the upper right-hand corner of the toolbar.

-Click the Search button button or press the Enter key.
+Click the button or press the Enter key.

 The search results shows all series that match your query, as well as the number of studies within each series that contain the search term.
 By default, the list of studies and the number of variables within each study that match your query are hidden from view.